twentytw93/service.kronos.skinchanger/README.md

   - Darkest from late night
 - **Silent Operation** – Runs fully in the background without notifications or popups.
 - **Abort-Safe Startup** – Activates only after Kodi UI is ready.
-- **Arctic Zephyr Reloaded Support** – Fully compatible with the popular Arctic Zephyr skin.
+- **Arctic Zephyr Reloaded Support** – ONLY compatible with the popular Arctic Zephyr skin.

 ---